-Visitors are expected to sign the visitors' book and wear a visitor's badge.
+Visitors are expected to sign in at reception and wear a visitor's badge.

-Visitors to the school who are visiting for a professional purpose, such as educational psychologists and school improvement officers, will be asked to show photo ID and the organisation sending the professional, such as the LA or educational psychology service, will provide prior written confirmation that an appropriate level of DBS check has been carried out (if this is provided, we will not ask to see the DBS certificate)
+Visitors to the school who are visiting for a professional purpose, such as educational psychologists and school improvement officers, will be asked to show photo ID and the organisation sending the professional, such as the LA, educational psychology service or taxi service, will provide a letter of assurance from their employer that an appropriate level of DBS check has been carried out (if this is provided, we will not ask to see the DBS certificate).